 The exterior is a real house somewhere in the Hamptons, but the interiors were all created on a soundstage.

 The house was featured in Architectural Digest, which provided us with some great photos of the what the sets looked like when they weren’t filming on them (photography by Bob Marshak):

 Erica and Harry (Diane Keaton and Jack Nicholson) in the living room at night–meeting up for a “pajama party:”

 Don’t even ask what paint colors were used (I have already been flooded with e-mails on the topic).
 Set Decorator Beth Rubino says they were custom-mixed colors that were designed to look good on screen.
 The lighting is different on a set than it is in a house, so even we used the same paint, she says, it wouldn’t look the same.

 We were building our house when this movie came out.
 Thanks to Something’s Gotta Give, I’ve got a kitchen with white cabinets, black countertops, and dark floors.
-I copied as much of it as I could!
-I later found out I wasn’t the only one inspired by it.
-Every home show I went to the following year seemed to have its own version of this look.

 The counters were just MDF painted to look like soapstone for the movie, but it started a huge trend.
 Suddenly everyone wanted soapstone!